nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 #### Example Usage Scenario

-Given below is an example usage scenario.
+Given below is an example usage scenario and how the group creation mechanism behaves at each step.

 Step 1: The user accesses the PatientSync application.